ASPP/pelita/doc/source/rules.rst

 positions are noised (see :ref:`noisy_positions`).

 **Timeout**: each Player only has 3 seconds to return a valid move.
-If it doesn’t, a random move is executed and all later return values are discarded.
+If it doesn’t return in time or if it doesn’t return a move that is legal, then a random move is executed and all later return values are discarded.
 5 timeouts and you’re out!

 **End of game**: the game ends when either one team eats all of the opponents’ food pellets, or after 300 rounds.